Health and Safety

 New Mexico will fully reopen on July 1.
 To respect the safety and comfort of our patrons and performers, the Santa Fe Opera will continue to require masks and social distancing within The Crosby Theatre.
 Additional information is detailed below.

 Our reopening protocols are being developed in collaboration with public health officials, experts in epidemiology and sanitization and our local hospital partner CHRISTUS St. Vincent.
 We have engaged a leading COVID-safety consultant and added a full-time COVID Compliance & Safety Manager to our staff.
-As we get closer to the opening of our 2021 Season, we will update our plans according to the latest medical advice.

 Health and Safety: Audience Participation Required!